VeikkoPyh/Vosa-tevos/README.md

 Dictionary of Vosa tevos, Finnish, English 30000 word lines.
-Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland You may freely use this dictionary for learning and using Vosa tevos.
+Vosa tevos is new and easy constructed language developed by Veikko J. Pyhtilä, 1990-2026, Finland.
+You may freely use this dictionary for learning and using Vosa tevos.
 You can load this file on your computer and open it in Firefox, and by ctrl-f or Search page get good search field by good search options.